-I believe the length of time to redo one bathroom is about a month average.
-I cannot imagine having a construction site inside my home for longer than a month.
-It is a bit chaotic.
+I believe the length of time to renovate one bathroom is about a month average.
+I cannot imagine having a construction site inside my home for longer than a month!
+It is chaotic.

-One bathroom was finished before the second one was started so we had access to a bathroom/shower throughout the entire renovation.
+One bathroom was finished before the second one was started so we had access to a shower throughout the entire renovation.
 We basically lived downstairs for an entire 3 weeks.
 The most annoying part of this entire process was the mess, dust, noise, not having access to our entire home, and the workers coming in and out of the house constantly.

-How to save on Cost
+How to Save on Cost

 We also kept the ceiling fan because it was still in great condition and it comes in handy when the weather hits above 100 and I have to do my hair.

 More Tips and Advice

-Take pictures with your phone and create a separate folder in your pictures exclusively for the info you are coming across, it’s a great way to keep track of all the information you are gathering.
+Take pictures with your phone and create a separate folder in your pictures exclusively for the info you are coming across.
+It’s a great way to keep track of all the information you are gathering.